alexandrerisi/PIM/README.md

 - Vaadin
 - Commons-csv
 - Lombok
+- H2

 Instructions - To run the application go to root folder and run it using ./mvnw spring-boot:run, the categories and products will be automatically loaded on the start up.
+All categories and products will be imported into a database.

 UI for the categories in - /categories
 UI for the products in - /products